CJPete22/ideal-telegram/proposal.md

 ## Problem Description

-Briefly describe a problem that your team would like to solve.
+###Briefly describe a problem that your team would like to solve.
+Keep attendance and strike records for 100+ employees.
+Be able to mark down a variety of reasons for abscences and tardiness such as various emergencies or midterms.
+Be able to mark a variety of attendance infractions such as no call no show and calling in sick.
+Keep the record of the attendance for the last 100 days, and update last 100 based on current date.
+Record attendance inquiries and communication details for each employee with the ability to view all inquireis at once.

 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2